-Other hours per term: 0-0-12 Seminar-based course.
-Research questions and conventions from across the disciplines (Humanities, Science, and Social Science) in Kinesiology, Emphasis is on creating productive research dialogues within and between students, faculty and diverse disciplinary approaches to the field.
-Prerequisite(s): Admission to the M.A. or M.Sc. þrogram Pass/Fail Grading: Note: Students will normally be required to attend and contribute to four scheduled three-hour seminars over the course of the term.
+Seminar-based course.
+Research questions and conventions from across the disciplines (Humanities, Science, and Social Science) in Kinesiology.
+Emphasis is on creating productive research dialogues within and between students, faculty and diverse disciplinary approaches to the field.

+Prerequisite(s): Admission to the M.A. or M.Sc. program

+Note: Students will normally be required to attend and contribute to four scheduled three-hour seminars over the course of the term.